raphaelgatti/v2-ach-api-docs/source/includes/_transfers.md

 Parameter | Optional? | Description
 ----------|------------|-------------
-id | no | id of transfer to retrieve.
+id | no | The id of the transfer to be retrieved.

 ### Errors
 | HTTP Status | Message |